ZIYU-DEEP/deepSAD-custom/README.md

-# Deep SAD: A Method for Deep Semi-Supervised Anomaly Detection (Custom)
+# Deep SAD with Customized Dataset
 This is repository modifying some part of the original Deep SAD [code](https://github.com/lukasruff/Deep-SAD-PyTorch).
 The work is ongoing.
 Later I would simplify its structure for easier understanding.

 Currently, major modifications include: